hammockman/breather/README.md

 yup, if android client ok.

-Seems to work fine on Android. happy to keep using this
+Seems to work fine on Android. happy to keep using this.
+Am now using Mgit and Viper edit